Actively Recruiting

 - Diagnosis of primary ciliary dyskinesia

-- Need for oxygen therapy at rest
+- Requirement for oxygen therapy at rest

-- Unilateral bronchiectasis
+- Unilateral bronchectasis

 - No sputum production

-- Current treatment with systemic antibiotics other than low dose azithromycin
+- Current treatment with systemic antibiotics (other than low dose azithromycin)

 - Pregnancy or breastfeeding